canvasxyz/canvas/docs/3-querying.md

 await app.db.get("posts", postId)
 ```

-You can query the database outside action handlers by using `app.db.get`, `app.db.query`, or `useLiveQuery` for live-updating data.
+You can query the database outside action handlers by using `app.db.get`, `app.db.query`, or `useLiveQuery` for live data as a React hook.

 ## Getting records